khushisethi03/Personal-Portfolio/README.md

 # Personal-Portfolio

 A task given by  BHARAT INTERN
-In this portfolio, I have used CSS and HTML and a some javascript to put on the text effect
+In this portfolio, I have used CSS ,HTML and a some javascript to put on the text effect